 with Tarniţa La Cruce

-), it is very straightforward to start or finish the hike in Borşa and stay overnight at the meteo station campsite
+), it is very straightforward to start or finish the hike in Borşa and stay overnight at the weather station campsite

 (1760m), just below the northern face of Pietrosu.

 The image below shows the transect of the path I have taken.
-Optionally, in case of bad weather or emergency, you can also leave the main ridge at Şaua Gărgalău towards (the ruins of) Cabana Puzdrele or Cascada Cailor to the nearest settlement: Staţiunea Borşa
+Optionally, in the case of bad weather or emergency, you can also leave the main ridge at Şaua Gărgalău and head towards the ruins of Cabana Puzdrele or Cascada Cailor, and then to Staţiunea Borşa

-, are rather long (and most of them poorly marked, hence not mentioned here - for these please refer to Rodnei Mountains
+, are rather long and most of them poorly marked, hence they are not mentioned here.

 Borşa > Rodna trail transect (enlarge for better resolution)

-Tent, food, cooking set definitely.
+A tent, food, a cooking set definitely.
 Rain and windproof stuff can be useful.
-Bag for trash is a must.
+A bag for trash is a must.